-9 None - indicates that the item was administrative in nature or did not meet thresholds for CRGR backfitting review, routine reviews - were conducted by the members without a meeting.
-Complex Reviews - are these items that a meeting was conducted to assess potential backfitting concerns.
+12 None - indicates that the item was administrative in nature or did not meet thresholds for CRGR backfitting review.
+Routine Reviews - were conducted by the members without a meeting.
+Complex Reviews - those items for which a meeting was conducted to assess potential backfitting concerns.